aubourge/myEv3Code/README.md

 I understand I might be re-inventing the wheel here, but at least I would have improved my understanding of the Lego EV3 system.

-Have fun reading my code a feel fre to comment / propose things !
+Have fun reading my code a feel free to comment / propose things !